Types of Trusts

 Less Common Types of Trusts

 Unique situations can call for specific types of trusts.
 Providing for a pet is a common reason to create a trust.
-You can also do things like protect assets from creditors and pass on family guns.
+You can also protect assets from creditors and pass on family guns.
 In some cases, the courts can rule that a trust was implied even if it was never created.

 Asset Protection Trust